programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ## Introduction

-This guide shows how to use the [Three.js](https://threejs.org) javaScript library to create a website with 3D models to illustrate the diversity of the pottery technologies of communities in the Papua New Guinea area.
+This guide shows how to use the [three.js](https://threejs.org) javaScript library to create a website with 3D models to illustrate the diversity of the pottery technologies of communities in the Papua New Guinea (PNG) area.
 Selecting a vessel model reveals information on the community and their ceramics.
 The website also can be the basis for a matching puzzle where the vessel is matched to the community.
 In the puzzle version selecting a torus shows the information about the pottery and if the vessel is dragged onto the correct torus the background colour will change.

 Web models and digital games can help the dissemination of archaeological information.
 As opposed to simply writing texts about artifacts, supplying communities with more accurate examples of the archaeological past can be considered a goal of archaeologists (Holtorf, 2005).
-This lesson aims to facilitate the production of engaging digital research outputs by introducing [Three.js](https://threejs.org) as a tool to do this.
+This lesson aims to facilitate the production of engaging digital research outputs by introducing [three.js](https://threejs.org) as a tool to do this.
 The use of interactive 3D models in websites enables examples of archaeological and historical material culture to be presented more effectively.

 There are several different ways for creators to make websites that include models.
 Many cultural heritage models are hosted on SketchFab (Maschner, 2022), which allows for interactive annotations.
 For more complex interactions with models, game engines such as Godot, Unity and Unreal Engine can be used.
-However websites can also be made relatively easily using the Three.js JavaScript library.
+However websites can also be made relatively easily using the three.js JavaScript library.
 This guide provides an example of making such a website.
-While this tutorial uses Three.js, many of the concepts are relevant to game engines and 3D modelling software.
+While this tutorial uses three.js, many of the concepts are relevant to game engines and 3D modelling software.

 Cross community comparisons of different aspects of material culture, such as pottery, can indicate shared community histories.
 These aspects include both appearance (form and decoration) and methods of production.
 This concept is sometimes termed 'cultural evolution' (O'Brien et al. 2008).
 However, the spread of ideas and local innovations generally occur at a faster rate in material culture than with genetics or linguistics and the transmission of pottery production is argued to have occurred at least partially, independently of demic diffusion in Europe (Dolbunova et al. 2023).
 Comparisons of pottery across a region such as PNG, or the wider Pacific, reflects shared heritages, community contacts and local innovations.
 Visualising the pottery forms and their geographic distribution helps illustrate this, especially when additional information, such as the language family, of the community is considered.
 The extensive ethnographical work of researchers, such as May and Tuckson (2000) and Petrequin and Petrequin (2006) has been essential for such comparisons.

 ## Lesson Goals

-The primary goal of this tutorial is to use the Three.js library to create a webpage featuring a 3D scene with selectable components.
+The primary goal of this tutorial is to use the three.js library to create a webpage featuring a 3D scene with selectable components.
 Scene creation will involve adding lights, cameras, primitive and complex models, and controls.
 The models will get materials and/or image textures.
 Concepts such as model groups, scale and visibility, and 3D co-ordinates will be introduced.

 Turning websites with models into puzzles makes them more interesting.
 An additional goal, is to make the models moveable and positioned at random places.
 A test is introduced after each time a model is moved, to see if they have been placed in the correct position and successful matches trigger a background colour change.